 Binh laughed appreciation then instructed, ' Thoung-si-nhat.'

 ' Dai-Ta,' replied Tu.

 ' Risk one short message.
 Tell everybody to pack up now.
 Inform Loc that I want blowing finished within five minutes of clearing the valley floor.'
-The colonel stared gloomily at the drifting mist.
-Even the pine tops were lost in the cold wet vapour and the river had turned black. ' Nobody will find us down here - we'll have to climb.
-Warn everybody that our extraction is from alternative landing zone, Lana, on Hill 1827.'
+The colonel stared at the lazily drifting mist.
+Even the pine tops were lost in cold wet vapour. ' Nobody will find us down here – which means we have a steep climb.
+Warn everybody that our extraction is from the alternative landing zone, Lana on Hill 1937.'

 ' Da,' confirmed Tu and spoke into his telephone mike: within seconds three clicks answered.

 Binh added thoughtfully,’ And warn Quoc to be ready to play the sly old fox.’